JPLee01/Tasks-2020/README.md

 The following Python libraries were used in the writing of the programs code and are required to successfully run the programs:
 * XXXXXXX

-## 5 Summary, Conclusion and Future Analysis of the numpy.random Package
+## 5 Summary, Conclusion and Future Analysis of the Tasks 2020 Assesssment
 ------------------------------------------------------------------------------------------------
 In summary